awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 **Note**
 For `1.24` and later clusters, officially published Amazon EKS AMIs include `containerd` as the only runtime\.
 Kubernetes versions earlier than `1.24` use Docker as the default runtime\.
 These versions have a bootstrap flag option that you can use to test out your workloads on any supported cluster with `containerd`\.
 For more information, see [Amazon EKS ended support for `Dockershim`](dockershim-deprecation.md)\.

+## Kubernetes 1\.28<a name="kubernetes-1.28"></a>

+Kubernetes `1.28` is now available in Amazon EKS\.
+For more information about Kubernetes `1.28`, see the [official release announcement](https://kubernetes.io/blog/2023/08/15/kubernetes-v1-28-release/)\.

+**Important**
+Starting with Kubernetes `1.28`, you will no longer be able to use Amazon EC2 `P2` instances with the Amazon EKS optimized accelerated Amazon Linux AMIs out of the box\.
+These AMIs for Kubernetes versions `1.28` or later will support `NVIDIA 525` series or later drivers, which are incompatible with the `P2` instances\.
+However,` NVIDIA 525` series or later drivers are compatible with the `P3,` `P4`, and `P5` instances, so you can use those instances with the AMIs for Kubernetes version `1.28 `or later\.
+Before your Amazon EKS clusters are upgraded to version `1.28`, migrate any `P2` instances to `P3`, `P4`, and `P5` instances\.
+You should also proactively upgrade your applications to work with the `NVIDIA 525` series or later\.
++ Kubernetes `v1.28` expanded the supported skew between core node and control plane components by one minor version, from `n-2 `to `n-3`, so that node components \(`kubelet` and `kube-proxy`\) for the oldest supported minor version can work with control plane components \(`kube-apiserver`, `kube-scheduler`, `kube-controller-manager`, `cloud-controller-manager`\) for the newest supported minor version\.
++ Metrics `force_delete_pods_total` and `force_delete_pod_errors_total` in the `Pod GC Controller` are enhanced to account for all forceful pods deletion\.
+A reason is added to the metric to indicate whether the pod is forcefully deleted because it's terminated, orphaned, terminating with the out\-of\-service taint, or terminating and unscheduled\.
++ The `PersistentVolume (PV)` controller has been modified to automatically assign a default `StorageClass` to any unbound `PersistentVolumeClaim` with the `storageClassName` not set\.
+Additionally, the `PersistentVolumeClaim` admission validation mechanism within the API server has been adjusted to allow changing values from an unset state to an actual `StorageClass `name\.

+For the complete Kubernetes `1.28` changelog, see [https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.28.md](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.28.md)\.

 ## Kubernetes 1\.27<a name="kubernetes-1.27"></a>